- Destinations

 Lap up the culture of Gästrikland and Gävle

-Wandering the cobblestone streets of ‘Gamla Gefle’ – Old Town Gävle – is a must when visiting Gästrikland.
-Most of the houses in this quaint area, located just south of the river Gavleån, date from the 18th century.
-These buildings, many of which are painted in pastel hues, are the only remains of the fire that raged to devastating effect in 1869.
+A stroll through ‘Gamla Gefle’ – Old Town Gävle – is a must when visiting Gästrikland.
+Most of the charming houses in this cobblestoned area, just south of the Gavleån River, date from the 18th century and are painted in soft pastel hues.
+These are the only remains of the devastating fire that swept through the city in 1869.

 Wildlife safari in Järbo